A lesson learnt early on

 What is Camera Raw?
 What are you talking about?

 Let me show you.
-This is a shot from 2016 which was saved as raw, before being lightly processed manually, and saved as a JPEG for this post.
+This is a shot from 2016 which was saved as RAW, before being lightly processed manually and saved as a JPEG for this post.

 So if I shoot in raw everything will be better?

 Errr No. You remember I said JPEG is a lossy compression file format.
-Well that has its benefits.
+Well, that has its benefits.

-The image above is 1.2mb as a JPEG at 20% (14.1mb at 100%) and as a raw file it's 24mb.
-So you'll need more/bigger memory cards, and more storage at home or in the cloud.
+The image above is 1.2 Mb as a JPEG at 20% (14.1 Mb at 100%), and as a raw file, it's 24 Mb.
+So you'll need more/bigger memory cards and more storage at home or in the cloud.
 Raw's a chunky monkey.

-Oh and then the final sting in the tale, raw images need to be processed.
+Oh, and then the final sting in the tale, raw images need to be processed.

 Yep, raw's strength may also be your weakness.

-If Black & White photography is your thing then check out the Silver Efex Pro 2 module There are 38 presets to get you started, and then you can create your own styles from there.
+If Black & White photography is your thing, then check out the Silver Efex Pro 2 module.
+There are 38 presets to get you started, and then you can create your own styles from there.

 Any other downsides?

 Something I didn't on a 2004 trip to New York.
 I started to notice the impact of the larger file sizes and had to switch to JPEG.
-It's the only time I have switched back to JPEG.
+It's the only time I have changed back to JPEG.

-Also you'll be editing larger files, so your PC/Mac/Laptop needs plenty of memory otherwise the process can become rather painful.
+Also, you'll be editing larger files, so your PC/Mac/Laptop needs plenty of memory; otherwise, the process can become rather painful.

-So why shoot in raw?
+So why shoot in camera RAW?